getodk/docs/src/form-logic.rst

 The value is pulled from the last saved record.
 This is often the most recently created record but it could also be a previously-existing record that was edited and saved.
 For the first record ever saved for a form definition, the last saved value for any field will be blank.

 Questions of any type can have their defaults set based on the last saved record.
-References to the last saved record can be used as part of any expression wherever expressions are allowed.

 .. _form-logic-gotchas: